 How will you know whether you need to do this?
 If the upgrade output in the previous step included a message like the following, then some custom content was found in your old file, and you need to merge the two files:

-'''

-warning: /etc/cloud.rpmsave/management/components.xml created as /etc/cloudstack/
+warning: /etc/cloud.rpmsave/management/server.xml created as /etc/cloudstack/management/ server.xml.rpmnew a.

-management/components.xml.rpmnew

-'''

-a.
 Make a backup copy of your previous version file.
-For example: (substitute the file name components.xml, db.properties, or server.xml in these commands as needed)
+For example: (substitute the file name in these commands as needed)